-What is meant by Dynamic Balancing?
+What is Dynamic Balancing?

 Dynamic balancing, simply put, is a method through which we balance the moving parts of a machine, or piece of industrial machinery.
 To do this, we rotate these parts at high speeds.
 When we do this we are able to gain a measurement of the imbalance within each individual rotating component.
 At WDB we have the industries most up to date diagnosis tools which boast precision electronic sensors.
 These in turn illustrate the level of vibration within the unbalanced component.
 At WDB group we invest heavily in the latest dynamic balancing calculators, which means we are able to work to extreme precision as well as to be ahead of all our competitors.